pulkitjalan/ip-geolocation/README.md

 #### Telize

-To use the telize as the driver set the config, and your api key.
+To use telize as the driver set the config, and your api key.

 Example:
 ```php